Strengthening Career and Technical Education (CTE) for the 21st Century Act (Perkins V)

 Maryland CTE Four-Year State Plan

-The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) requires each state to develop a four-year plan for CTE.
+Perkins V requires each state to develop a four-year plan for CTE.
 The Office of College and Career Pathways collaborated with stakeholder groups to revise the vision for CTE and develop the Maryland CTE Four-Year State Plan.
 The vision for CTE in Maryland is for each student to have access and opportunity to engage in career programs of study that:

 • align to high-skill, high-wage and/or in-demand careers;